ntufusion/ntufusion.github.io/_pages/join.md

 ## Research Positions

-We have a number of positions availble.
+We have a number of positions available.

 | Job title                                 | | Contact  |
 | :-----------------------------------------|-| :--------------------------- |